-An ESR is prepared for projects for which it has been demonstrated that negative impacts will occur, and tradeoffs must be made, in choosing among alternative methods of carrying out the proposed remedial work.
+An ESR will be prepared for projects for which it has been demonstrated that negative impacts will occur, and tradeoffs must be made, in choosing among alternative methods of carrying out the proposed remedial flood or erosion control project.
 An ESR may also be prepared in response to concerns that arise in the preparation and/or review of a PP.